biemIslam/challenges-wk2/README.md

 # Challenges-wk2

-## Challenge 1 is A Simple Counter App built with HTML and CSS.
+## Task 1 is A Simple Counter App built with HTML and CSS.
 This app consists of the display screen, and 3 buttons.
 The 3 buttons are Add Count, Lower Count and Reset buttons.
 ### How to Run: Click any of the buttons